 A permanent official transcript will be sent to the student, a college, university or other agency upon the student's written request only.
 Requests for transcripts may be made in-person, mail or online through the National Student Clearinghouse.
-No FAX transcript requests are accepted.
 Students must provide the following information: Student name, ID number, student signature, date of request and the name and mailing address of the institution or agency to receive the official transcript.
 Access to grades may be withheld if any financial or other obligations are not fulfilled such as outstanding tuition and fees or fines, or unreturned college property.
-There is a processing fee for each official transcript ordered.
 For instructions on ordering official transcripts go to the CCS web site.